CUNY-CL/yoyodyne-pretrained/README.md

 ## Usage

 The `yoyodyne_pretrained` command-line tool uses a subcommand interface with four different modes.
-To see the full set of options available with each subcommand, use the `--print_config` flag.
+To see the full set of options available for each subcommand, use the `--print_config` flag.
 For example:

     yoyodyne_pretrained fit --print_config